stenzek/duckstation/README.md

  - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne/XBSeries).
 DualShock 3 users on Windows will need to install the official DualShock 3 drivers included as part of PlayStation Now.

 ## Downloading and running
-Binaries of DuckStation for Windows x64/ARM64, Linux x86_64 (in AppImage format), and Android ARMv7/ARMv8 are available via GitHub Releases and are automatically built with every commit/push.
+Binaries of DuckStation for Windows x64/ARM64, Linux x86_64 (in AppImage/Flatpak formats), and macOS Universal Binaries are available via GitHub Releases and are automatically built with every commit/push.
 Binaries or packages distributed through other sources may be out of date and are not supported by the developer, please speak to them for support, not us.

 ### Windows